 3814 Magazine St.

-Located uptown on Magazine Street, Pho Cam Ly will warm your soul with their Pho, Banh mi, and other menu items.
+Located uptown on Magazine Street, Pho Cam Ly will warm your soul with their pho, banh mi, and neighborhood feel.
+The Pho Tai is one of my favorites here, and the crab rangoon is not to be missed.
 The restaurant is named after the Cam Ly Waterfall in Vietnam where the owners grew up.
 Drawing from their childhoods, the menu is full of classic and traditional Vietnamese offerings.